ziap/dotfiles/readme.md

 # Zap's dotfiles

-Just configuration I made to learn more about Linux and desktop operating system in general, optimizing my workflow and making something that looks good.
+Just some configurations I made to learn more about Linux and desktop operating system in general, optimizing my workflow and making something that looks good.

 ![](rice.png)